-When installed according to the listed minimum clearances from combustible construction, these heaters can still be serviced without removing permanent structural construction around the heater.
-However, for ease of servicing, a clearance of at least 24 in. in front, at least 24 in. on the rear and 10 in. above the top of the heater is required.
-This will allow the heater to be
+For ease of servicing, provide a minimum clearance of at least 24 in. on the right side, 24 in. in front, at least 36 in. on the rear and 10 in. above the top of the heater.
+This will allow the heater to be serviced in its installed location without movement or removal of the heater.